CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 #### SYS.2.1.M16 Disabling and uninstalling unneeded components and identifiers

 Often, as part of the standard installation of an operating system, a larger number of user IDs, programs, services and other components are set up, which are not necessary for the operation in any case.
 Therefore, it should be checked in the basic configuration, which user accounts are really needed.
-User IDs that are not required should either be deleted or at least deactivated in such a way that no login to the IT system is possible under the ID in question.
+User IDs that are not required should either be deleted or at least deactivated in such a way that it is not possible to log in to the IT system under the ID in question.

-The standard installation of an operating system often includes a number of programs and services that are not normally needed and that can be a source of security vulnerabilities for that very reason.
+The default installation of an operating system often includes a number of programs and services that are not normally needed and that can be a source of security vulnerabilities for that very reason.
 This applies in particular to network services.
 After installation, it should therefore be checked which services and applications are installed and activated on the IT systems.
 Unnecessary services should be disabled or completely uninstalled.
 In addition, unused runtime environments, interpreter languages ​​and compilers SHOULD be uninstalled.

 On the one hand, checking for running services can be carried out locally with the resources of the installed operating system and, on the other hand, in network services from the outside through a port scan from another system.
 By a combination of both methods can be largely excluded that the IT systems offers even more unwanted network services.

 #### SYS.2.1.M17 deployment clearance
-Before clients are used in productive operation and before they are connected to a productive network, the application should be released, this must be documented.
+Before clients are used in productive operation and before they are connected to a productive network, the application should be released.
+This must be documented.
 The deployment clearance is based on a test of the installation and configuration documentation and the functionality of the IT systems in a test.
 It is carried out by a body authorized to do so in the institution.

 More detailed information can be found in OPS.1.1.7 Software Testing and Approvals.